Here are some tips on downloading and uploading DCPs and other large files like prores quicktime files that are often 100+ GB:

 -When downloading a DCP folder in Filezilla from a FTP server it is important to change Transfer – transfer type – binary.
-It should not be ascii or auto, this way the XML files will pass the checksum test.
+It should not be ASCII or auto, this way the XML files will pass the checksum test.

--Ask people who submit DCPs to ether upload the folder or the archive format RAR or 7z instead of zip.
+-Ask people who submit DCPs to either upload the folder or the archive format RAR or 7z instead of zip.
 This way you can avoid the (large) Mac OS archive utility zip files that can only be opened by the Mac OS archive zip utility.
 Both Keka and 7-Zip can make 7z archives.

 -I recommend checking DCPs in Easydcp player.
 The trial version will let you know if the DCP fails some checks.
 You can also run a file hash check.